rkulkarni1999/structure-from-motion/README.md

 Let’s learn how to recreate such algorithm.
 There are a few steps that collectively form SfM:

 - Feature Matching and Outlier rejection using RANSAC

 - Estimating Fundamental Matrix

 - Estimating Essential Matrix from Fundamental Matrix

 - Estimate Camera Pose from Essential Matrix

 - Check for Cheirality Condition using Triangulation

 - Perspective-n-Point

 - Bundle Adjustment

-Download the starter code for both the phases here.

-# 3. Dataset for Classical SfM
+# 2. Dataset for Classical SfM

-You are going to run classical SfM algorithm on the data provided here.
+We are going to run classical SfM algorithm on the data provided here.
-The data given to you are a set of 5 images of Unity Hall at WPI (See Fig. 1), using a Samsung S22 Ultra’s primary camera at f/1.8 aperture, ISO 50 and 1/500 sec shutter speed.
+The data is a set of 5 images of Unity Hall at Worcester Polytechnic Institute (See Fig. 1), using a Samsung S22 Ultra’s primary camera at f/1.8 aperture, ISO 50 and 1/500 sec shutter speed.